Ludwigia is an invasive shrub. It thrives in moist, wetland environments and has a dramatic impact on the aquatic environment.

-Ludwigia is a perennial shrub growing up to 3 m high.
-It behaves as a deciduous plant in cooler climates and an evergreen in warmer tropical climates.
+Ludwigia is an upright perennial shrub up to 3 m tall.
+It is deciduous in cooler climates and evergreen in warmer tropical climates.
+It can form floating islands on the water surface.

-Ludwigia is capable of growing in humid, warm temperate, sub-tropical and tropical climates.
-Grows in moist or wet areas along creek banks, in swampy marshes and wetlands.
-Capable of growing in stationary or slow-moving water.
-Able to float on the water surface and form floating ‘islands’.
+Ludwigia grows in humid, warm temperate, subtropical and tropical climates.
+It establishes in moist or wet areas along creek banks, in swampy marshes and wetlands.
+It can grow in still or slow-moving water.

 Department of the Environment (2011) Weeds in Australia: Ludwigia peruviana, Australian Government.
 Available at www.environment.gov.au